Updated Screening Test

 Abnormal Pap Smear

-An abnormal Pap smear may indicate the presence of infection or abnormal cells called dysplasia, but do not necessarily denote cancer.
-Abnormal results highlight the requirement of supplementary testing to identify and confirm an underlying problem.
+An abnormal Pap smear can also indicate the presence of infection or abnormal cells called dysplasia, which does not necessarily denote cancer.

-An abnormal Pap smear may indicate any of the following:
+An abnormal Pap smear may indicate the presence of one or more of the following:

 - An infection or an inflammation